Land reform in Sicily: In the Kingdom of Italy

 In the 1860s, After Italy annexed Sicily in the Italian unification wars, it redistributed a large share of public and church land to private citizens.

 Some scholars claim that the unification forces did not favor land reform, and with little benefit to them, the peasants rebelled.
 The insurrection was put down in 1865, killing 5000 peasants.

 Other scholars claim that, on the contrary, the redistribution resulted in a huge boom in landowners: from 2,000 in 1812 to 20,000 by 1861.
+Anton Blok however writes that "the number of large landowners increased through gabellotti (stewards or agents of a sort) acquiring part of their masters' property" and despite the antagonisms between "the old aristocracy and the rising rural bourgeoisie..., their interests coincided quite definitely on one point; excluding the contadini (peasants) from landownership and preventing agrarian reforms at any price."

 With this increase in property owners and commerce came more disputes that needed settling, contracts that needed enforcing, transactions that needed oversight, and properties that needed protecting.
 The barons were releasing their private armies to let the state take over the job of enforcing the law, but the new authorities were not up to the task, largely due to their inexperience with capitalism.
 Lack of manpower was also a problem: there were often less than 350 active policemen for the entire island.
 Some towns did not have any permanent police force, only visited every few months by some troops to collect malcontents, leaving criminals to operate with impunity from the law in the interim.
 Compounding these problems was banditry: rising food prices, the loss of public and church lands, and the loss of feudal commons pushed many desperate peasants to steal.
 In the face of rising crime, booming commerce, and inefficient authorities, property owners turned to extralegal arbitrators and protectors.
 These extralegal protectors would eventually organize themselves into the first Sicilian Mafia clans.

+In 1876 Leopoldo Franchetti and Sidney Costantino, Baron Sonnino wrote a report on land conditions in Sicily and "Particularly in the western part of the interior of the island they found the land concentrated in a very small number of hands, a peasant population which was almost entirely dependent on a relatively small number of landowners or agents, and a system of regressive taxation: draught animals (the property of the contadini) were taxed, but not the cattle and sheep of the landowners and gabellotti."